JessieKP/Recipe-Search/README.md

 # Write code as functions - share code frequently - try to break down big code into chunks - write notes frequently too

-ask for DIETARY REQUIREMENTS:  i.e. are you vegetarian? halal? ask for how much time they have: length of time to cook

 import requests

 def recipe_search(ingredient): # Register to get an APP ID and key https://developer.edamam.com/